 Stop Harassment & Violence Against the Public Health Workforce

-We need to better support, protect, and assure the safety and diversity of our public health workforce to enhance service delivery and public health protections for communities.
+The STOP!
+Partner Group – a collaboration between the Johns Hopkins Bloomberg School of Public Health and over 16 multi-disciplinary partners representing public health, law enforcement, government, national associations, philanthropy, public health law, and advocacy – is working to better support, protect, and assure the safety of our public health workforce to enhance service delivery and public health protections for communities.

 It’s Time to Take Action.